We probably all know that if you want to make kids smile quickly and easily for photos, ask them to “say cheese!”

 The moment your face is obscured behind your camera and they’re waiting for you to take a shot, make a silly sound.
 I like to snore and then blame them and ask if they could please stay awake.

-Tell them this is very serious business and they are not allowed to smile.
+The easiest way to get smiles for your photos is to tell kids that this is very serious business and they are not allowed to smile.

 Use a mock stern voice, keep repeating it, accuse them of smiling, ask them to compose themselves, please stop smiling, this is very serious business!

 Naturally they’ll try to thwart you and smile through the photos!